 Pizza logs will float freely and you’ll easily be able to flip them without risking injury to yourself from oil spats.

 Remove logs from oil and place them on a paper towel lined baking sheet to drain.
 If you are making a lot, place them in the oven on a low or “keep warm” setting.

+First, you need a good dipping sauce.
 The most traditional of dipping sauces is of course a plain marinara or pizza sauce.

 Freezing & Making Ahead